 WILLIAMSON COUNTY SCHOOLS STATEMENT OF NON-DISCRIMINATION

-Williamson County Schools in its employment of personnel and in its educational activities with students does not discriminate on the basis of race, color, religion, national origin, sex, age or disability.
-Employees of Williamson County Schools are appointed as coordinators of the various activities ensuring compliance with federal laws and regulations including the U.S. Department of Education regulations implementing: Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and Vocational Education Programs Guidelines for Eliminating Discrimination and Denial of Services on the Basis of Race, Color, and National Origin, Sex and Handicap.
-U.S. Department of Justice regulations implementing: Title II of the American Disabilities Act of 1990.
+Williamson County Schools in its employment of personnel and in its educational activities with students does not discriminate on the basis of race, color, religion, national origin, sex, age, disability or any other federal protected basis.
+Employees of Williamson County Schools are appointed as coordinators of the various activities ensuring compliance with federal laws and regulations including the U.S. Department of Education regulations implementing Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Vocational Education Programs Guidelines for Eliminating Discrimination and Denial of Services on the Basis of Race, Color, and National Origin, Sex and Handicap, and U.S. Department of Justice regulations implementing Title II of the American Disabilities Act of 1990.

-Employees include Title VI & ADA Coordinator Rebecca Owens, Title IX Coordinator Bill Squires, IDEA Coordinator Carol Hendlmyer, and Title II Coordinator Laurette Carle.
-Contact them at: 1320 West Main Street, Franklin, TN 37064, (615) 472-4000.
+Employees include Title VI & ADA Coordinator Vickie Hall, Title IX Coordinator Dana Ausbrooks, IDEA & Title II Coordinator Maria Griego.
+Contact them at: 1320 West Main Street, Franklin, TN 37064, 615-472-4000.
 Individuals who need assistance or have a complaint should contact the above listed individuals.

-Your children have the right to attend a school no matter where you live or how long you have lived there, continue in the school last attended before becoming homeless (if that is your choice and it is feasible) and receive transportation to the school last attended prior to becoming homeless if requested.
+If qualified, your children have the right to attend a school no matter where you live or how long you have lived there, continue in the school last attended before becoming homeless (if that is your choice and it is feasible) and receive transportation to the school last attended prior to becoming homeless if requested.
 Students, if qualified, are also allowed to enroll in a school without a permanent address, without school records or without proof of immunization.
 These will be obtained by school personnel.
-For further information, contact Denise Goodwin, Assistant Superintendent of Elementary Schools at (615) 472-4000.
+For further information, contact Denise Goodwin, Assistant Superintendent of Elementary Schools at 615-472-4000.